LegolasVzla/pgplsql-useful-examples/README.md

 	sudo -i -u postgres

+Move to the path where your clone this repository and then go to tree-queries folder:

+	cd tree-queries/

-And execute the execute_all.sh file:
+Finally, execute the execute_all.sh file:

 	./execute_all.sh

 * dev_postgres_database folder:

+Structure:

 Files are contained inside of the dev_postgres_database folder, with the below structure: